by Eleanor Saussey | Jun 7, 2023

 We were so pleased to be invited back to paint a puffin for the 2023 Puffin Parade, after painting a goat for the Golden Guernsey Goat Trail in 2021.
 Our goat was called Bejulicully – learn more about her here.

-The puffin parade is in aid of Autism Guernsey and the GSPCA.
-A whole flock of puffins have been painted by various businesses and organisations from around the island.
+The puffin parade was in aid of Autism Guernsey and the GSPCA.
+A whole flock of puffins were painted by various businesses and organisations from around the island.
 All the puffins have been displayed in different locations around Guernsey.

-We have been paired with sponsors – Island Health, who have been great to work with, and neatly tying in with our own values around art and colour for mental health.
+Our sponsor – Island Health, have been great to work with, neatly tying in with my own values around art and colour for mental health.
 The turquoise is one of their brand colours, perfect for a puffin.

-The intricate hand drawn patterns are inspired by lichens – our reference photos were taken from the puffins’ winter home, Iceland, on a trip in the summer of 2022.
+The intricate hand drawn patterns are inspired by lichens – my reference photos were taken from the puffins’ winter home, Iceland, on a trip in the summer of 2022.

 Energy Flash – Guernsey Arts Commission Open Exhibition 2020